z0nk3r/aoc/README.md

 # template

 A Python3 template (`template.py`) to solve each problem is also provided.
-The template supports auto submission of answers and will keep track of incorrect answers tried.
+The template supports auto submission of answers, testing of possible solutions, and keeps track of incorrect answers tried using the `lib/utils` functions at the root level.

 See below:
 ```python